End of communism in Hungary: Attitudes toward the Warsaw Pact

-In 1988, communist Hungary also started making it easier for its own citizens to travel to the west, which led to May 1989's removal of Hungary's barbed wire fence with Austria.
-This allowed East Germans, who were allowed only to travel to communist countries, to go to Hungary and escape to West Germany through Austria, never again to return to East Germany.
-Putting foreign and communist relations at risk, Hungary’s Foreign Minister declared in September that it would not stop the thousands of East Germans fleeing to Austria.
-This reflected Hungary’s general attitude towards the Soviet satellite setup: popular opinion was against communism, and Hungarians wanted independence.
+In 1988, socialist Hungary also started making it easier for its own citizens to travel to the west, which led to May 1989's removal of Hungary's barbed wire fence with Austria.
+This allowed East Germans, who were allowed only to travel to socialist countries, to go to Hungary and escape to West Germany through Austria, never again to return to East Germany.
+Putting foreign and communist relations at risk, Hungary's Foreign Minister declared in September that it would not stop the thousands of East Germans fleeing to Austria.
+This reflected Hungary's general attitude towards the Soviet satellite setup: popular opinion was against communism, and Hungarians wanted independence.

-With Gorbachev’s new policy of not using military action in the satellite states, and of permitting general sovereignty within the confines of each individual country, obeying popular public opinion was necessary.
-The imposition of order though military force was also out of the question.
-Imre Pozsgay told the MSZMP’s general secretary that "a Hungarian soldier ordered to shoot on his own people would either shoot his commander or go home to his mother."
+With Gorbachev's new policy of not using military action in the satellite states, and of permitting general sovereignty within the confines of each individual country, obeying popular public opinion was necessary.
+The imposition of order through military force was also out of the question.
+Imre Pozsgay told the MSZMP's general secretary that "a Hungarian soldier ordered to shoot on his own people would either shoot his commander or go home to his mother."